Pheasant vs Quail: What Are 8 Key Differences?

 ©N p holmes, CC BY-SA 3.0, via Wikimedia Commons – License

-A pheasant is usually 21-34 inches in length and can weigh up to 3 lbs, resembling a small turkey at times with its long tail and land-dwelling body.
+A pheasant is usually 21-34 inches in length and can weigh up to three lbs.
+These birds resemble a small turkey with their long tails and land-dwelling bodies.

 A quail is much smaller, even though its larger subspecies can sometimes look like a smaller version of a pheasant.
 Quail sizes typically range anywhere from 6 to 7 inches, resembling sizes between crows and canaries.

 Pheasants are often known for their brightly colored feathers and intricate patterns.
-The common pheasant is also known as the ring-necked pheasant because its head is red and blue and has a white band around its neck.
-Another commonly known pheasant is called the golden pheasant and has bright colors consisting of gold, red and blue, its body resembling a small turkey with a uniquely patterned tail.
+The common pheasant is also known as the ring-necked pheasant because it has a white band around its neck.
+Another commonly variant is called the golden pheasant.
+It has bright gold, red, and blue, and its body resembles a small turkey with a uniquely patterned tail.

 The pheasant has up to 49 variations, all ranging from across the globe.
-The common pheasant is the most widespread pheasant; however, both the golden pheasant and Japanese green pheasant are also known because of their coloring.
+The common pheasant is the most widespread pheasant.
+However, both the golden pheasant and Japanese green pheasant are also known for their coloring.
 The most widely known pheasants would be the peacock pheasants, all varying in color.
 However, most of them have those distinct, large tails with unique blue patterns on them.

 Quails are omnivores.